LIVVkit/LIVVkit/README.md

 This will produce a portable website in the `cism206v200` directory, which can be viewed by pointing your preferred browser to `cism206v200/index.html`.

+*Note: recently we've been getting reports that Chrome will not display the javascript elements of our output website when viewed on the local file system.
+If you're not seeing any elements on the `cism206v200/index.html` page, try viewing with another browser (Firefox and Safari appear to be working; IE untested).*

  Validation
 ------------